OceanUwU/Identificator/README.md

     If you're just setting up Identificator for development or testing and you'll need lots of accounts, I recommend Auth0, cause you can make accounts really fast on it
     ```json
     {
+        "password": "set this value to literally anything if you want to enable local passwords",
         "discord": {
             "id": "CLIENT_ID",
             "secret": "CLIENT_SECRET"